E-commerce

 RBAC: definition and distinction from authentication

-In RBAC, permissions are attached to roles, and users are assigned one or more roles: they inherit the corresponding rights.
-The OWASP cheatsheet reminds us that an authenticated person (proven identity) is not necessarily authorized for all actions: this is at the core of incidents classified as "broken access control" (Broken Access Control (OWASP Top 10), OWASP Top 10 2021).
+In RBAC, permissions are attached to roles, and users receive one or more roles: they inherit the corresponding rights.
+The OWASP cheatsheet reminds us that an authenticated person (proven identity) is not therefore authorized for all actions: this is at the heart of incidents classified under “uncontrolled access” (Broken Access Control (OWASP Top 10), OWASP Top 10 2021).
 RBAC reduces this risk by standardizing profiles.

-The model can coexist with more granular approaches (ABAC, attributes, relationships) on other systems; Shopify provides you with a ready-to-use RBAC layer for admin, apps, and POS, with role categories documented in the help center (role categories).
+The model can coexist with finer-grained approaches (ABAC, attributes, relationships) on other systems; Shopify offers you an out-of-the-box RBAC layer for the admin, apps and POS, with role categories documented in help (role categories).
 The OWASP cheatsheet also recommends a deny by default posture: every access must be explicitly authorized, rather than opening everything by default and then restricting it.
 In e-commerce practice, this translates into initially narrow roles, then documented extensions.

 Why RBAC in e-commerce (risks, GDPR)

-Retail teams handle orders, addresses, and sometimes health data or documents: all processing activities subject to GDPR when you target Europe.
-The CNIL reiterates the principle of data minimization: process only data that is adequate, relevant, and limited.
-Overly broad admin roles run counter to this principle as soon as an employee views customer records without a business need.
+Retail teams handle orders, addresses, sometimes health data or documents: all processing subject to the GDPR when you target Europe.
+The CNIL reminds us of the principle of minimization: process only data that are adequate, relevant and limited.
+Roles that are too broad in admin go against this principle as soon as an employee consults customer records without business need.

-On the cybersecurity side, industry studies highlight the cost of incidents: the IBM Cost of a Data Breach report emphasizes the role of identities, human error, and inappropriate access in the exposure surface.
-RBAC does not eliminate all threats, but it reduces the likelihood that a compromised account or a click error exposes the entire catalog, pricing, or payment settings.
+On the cyber side, industry studies highlight the cost of incidents: the IBM Cost of a Data Breach report emphasizes the role of identities, human errors and inappropriate access in the exposure surface.
+RBAC does not eliminate all threats, but it reduces the likelihood that a compromised account or a click error exposes the entire catalog, prices or payment settings.

-Access controls are also among the recurring themes in public guides on corporate cybersecurity: ENISA (European Union Agency for Cybersecurity) stresses identity and privilege governance in Internet-exposed environments, which aligns well with online stores and distributed teams.
+Access controls are also among the recurring themes in public guides on business cybersecurity: ENISA (the European Union Agency for Cybersecurity) emphasizes identity and privilege governance in Internet-exposed environments, which maps well to stores and distributed teams.
 Your Shopify admin is one of these environments: RBAC is its first safety net.

 How Shopify structures roles and permissions

-According to the Permissions page in the Help Center, permissions vary depending on the context:
+According to the Permissions page of the Help Center, permissions vary depending on the context:

 • Store-level permissions: for "store" category roles (orders, products, customers, etc.).